Chester Weinberg

-Chester Weinberg (1930-1985) was an American fashion designer.
+Chester Weinberg (1930–1985) was an American fashion designer.
 While he was very highly regarded for his design work in the 1960s and early 1970s, he is now mainly known for being the fashion industry's first high-profile AIDS-related death.

 Early life and education

 Chester Weinberg was born in New York on 30 September 1930.
 He was Jewish.

 Weinberg graduated from Parsons in 1951, and between 1955 and 1985 regularly returned to the school as a guest lecturer and visiting critic.
 He also taught at the Art Institute of Chicago.

 Career

 After spending the 1950s and early 1960s working for various Seventh Avenue clothing houses, Weinberg launched his own label in 1966, which ran until 1975.

 In her 2015 memoir Betty Halbreich remembered Weinberg as being "ahead of his time", as well as designing in suede and with dramatic prints.
 Weinberg was one of the designers who actively championed the midi skirt in the face of opposition from American buyers and retailers.

 By 1970, the year that he won a Coty Award, Chester Weinberg was seen as one of the most important designers on Seventh Avenue, equivalent to Bill Blass or Geoffrey Beene.
 He gave Bethann Hardison her modelling debut.
 Despite the hostility of the audience towards Hardison's Blackness, Weinberg was supportive of her and she remembered it as an empowering and groundbreaking experience.

 After the closure of his label in 1975, Weinberg worked freelance, creating cashmere knitwear for Ballantyne of Scotland, dress patterns for Butterick and Vogue, and dance costumes for Twyla Tharp's ballet As Time Goes By.
 In 1978 Weinberg joined Calvin Klein as a consultant, and in 1981 became design director for Calvin Klein Jeans.
 Weinberg had been one of Klein's heroes as a young designer, and the two men developed a strong friendship and working relationship.
 Weinberg recruited several design assistants for Klein, including Charles Suppon and Jeffrey Banks who went on to create the Klein logo shirts.
+After Weinberg was diagnosed with AIDS, Klein fired him.

 While lecturing at Parsons, Weinberg mentored designers such as Isaac Mizrahi, Marc Jacobs, and Donna Karan.
 Karan, whose academic record was underwhelming, was accepted into Parsons on Weinberg's recommendation as her mother was his employee.